boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-bar-chart.md

 The chart legend dropdown option can be used to simplify viewing complex charts with multiple data sources.
 For example, if you have a chart displaying sales data for the different years, you can use the legend dropdown to deselect all other years and focus only on a specific year.

 ![Legend item as dropdown](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-bar-chart/legend-as-dropdown.png)

+### Legend Alignment

+Legend Alignment enables you to control how the legend is positioned within its allocated space.
+For detailed guidance, refer to the [Legend Alignment](/visualizing-data/visualization-widgets/column-chart/#legend-alignment) section.

 #### Legend Shape